hutger/boundary-labs/README.md

-For an CLI walk-through, refer to a follow-up to this guide.
+For an CLI walk-through, refer to a follow-up to this guide. **SOON TO COME**